 Is dental sedation safe for children?

 Patient safety is always our number one priority at Helotes Pediatric Dentistry.
-We always go over the patient's treatment plan and medical history before recommending or administering certain types of dental sedation, and we always get a parent or guardian's permission as well.
+We always go over the patient's treatment plan and medical history before recommending or administering certain types of dental sedation for kids, and we always get a parent or guardian's permission as well.
 You can expect your child to feel groggy or worn out after receiving dental sedation, but should they develop a fever or if you have any questions or concerns for our office after their visit, please don't hesitate to contact us, and we will assist you right away.